Antidote to Complaining: Santosha

 - Over time, extra the cortisol in our system impairs our immune system, making us more susceptible to high cholesterol, diabetes, heart disease, obesity and stroke.

 Now, it is common knowledge that what we practice or repeat becomes a habit.
-Neuroscientists have learned that neurons in the brain that “fire together” (meaning are stimulated at the same time) tend to “wire together” to form stronger pathways.
-It becomes a kind of “snowball effect” that increases our tendency to complain with all the negative biological implications.
-Chronic complaining sets us up so that rather than seeing solutions to problems, we develop a negative attitude which leads to a greater sense of hopelessness.
+Neuroscientists have learned that neurons that “fire together, wire together.”
+In other words, when different neurons are stimulated at the same time, they tend to “wire together” to form a stronger pathway.
+It creates a kind of “snowball effect” that increases our tendency to complain with all the negative biological implications.
+Rather than seeing solutions to problems, chronic complaining sets us up to develop negative attitudes.
+Over time, these negative thoughts lead to a greater sense of hopelessness and despair.

 But as we all know, this isn’t always easy to do.
 Here are some ideas to get you started on the path to cultivating contentment—

-Express gratitude.
 The best way I know to counter my tendency to complain is to express gratitude and thankfulness for the good in my life.
-Focusing on the blessings helps put the things we’re apt to complain about in perspective.
+Focusing on our blessings helps put the things we’re apt to complain about in perspective.
 So say thank you, start a gratitude journal, or tell someone close to you how much you appreciate them

-Release expectations.
 So often the things we complain about are tied to how we wish they were.
 There is a lot we can’t control.
-Allowing ourselves to be present in the moment, instead of painting mental pictures of how we wish life was, opens us to the joy of the unexpected.
+Instead of painting mental pictures of how we wish life was, being present in the moment opens us to the joy of the unexpected.
 And when we do, the universe often gifts us with experiences we never dreamed possible.
 So let go and be open to being surprised.